HTTPJXRDN/FH6-Auction-House-Sniper/README.md

 - Program only works while focused on FH6
 - Do not tab out while running
+- HDD and any external drives NOT recommended
 - Performance may vary depending on system and internet speed